xasyhack/xasyhack.github.io/README.md

 - Password-based login
   - username: business login in format of firstname.lastname; profile name same as login username; email address disclosed in HTTP response such as administrator or IT support
   - password: min chr + lower and uppercase letter + 1 special character.
 Fine tune the wordlist such as 'Mypassword1!', 'Mypassword2!'
-  - Infer of correct credential: status code, error message, response times
+  - Infer correct credential: status code, error message, response times
+- HTTP basic authentication
+  - identify the authorization header in the request: `Authorization: Basic dXNlcm5hbWU6cGFzc3dvcmQ=`
+  - Decode the Base64 string to get username:password
+  - Use burp suite's intruder to brute force attack
+- Multi-factor authentication
-- ddd
+- OAuth authentication
-- ddd
+- Other authentication

 ### Authentication Lab
 1. **Username enumeration** via different **responses**